Strategic Insights is a forum for weekly analyses of critical policy issues that affect U.S. national security interests.

 Experts

-Our experts provide indispensable strategic and research support to key stakeholders, including the Secretary of Defense, Chairman of the Joint Chiefs of Staff, Services, and combatant commands.
+Our experts provide indispensable strategic and research support to key stakeholders, including the Secretary of War, Chairman of the Joint Chiefs of Staff, Services, and combatant commands.
 This commitment ensures that our nation's decision-makers are equipped with the latest insights and analysis.

 National Defense University